cometbft/cometbft/spec/abci/abci++_app_requirements.md

 > Bear in mind that the default value for the `BlockParams.MaxBytes` consensus
 > parameter considers that blocks of size up to 21 MB are valid.
 > If the Application's use case does not need blocks of that size,
-> or if the impact (specially bandwidth consumption and block propagation
+> or if the impact (specially on bandwidth consumption and block latency)
-> latency) of propagating blocks of that size was not evaluated,
+> of propagating blocks of that size was not evaluated,
 > it is strongly recommended to wind down this default value.

 ##### BlockParams.MaxGas